2001–02 Philadelphia 76ers season

 Iverson averaged 31.4 points, 5.5 assists and 2.8 steals per game in 60 games this season, and was named to the All-NBA Second Team, while Dikembe Mutombo averaged 11.5 points, 10.8 rebounds and 2.4 blocks per game and was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team.
 In addition, Coleman averaged 15.1 points and 8.8 rebounds per game, while McKie provided the team with 12.2 points per game, Harpring contributed 11.8 points and 7.1 rebounds per game, and Snow provided with 12.1 points, 6.6 assists and 1.6 steals per game.

-Iverson and Mutombo were both selected for the 2002 NBA All-Star Game, which Philadelphia hosted and Iverson wore number #6 to honor Hall of Famer, and 76ers legend Julius Erving.
-Iverson also finished in ninth place in Most Valuable Player voting, and Mutombo finished tied in third place in Defensive Player of the Year voting.
+During the NBA All-Star weekend, in which the 76ers hosted at the First Union Center in Philadelphia, Iverson and Mutombo were both selected for the 2002 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Mutombo's final All-Star appearance.
+Iverson also wore number #6 to honor Hall of Famer, and 76ers legend Julius Erving.
+Iverson finished in ninth place in Most Valuable Player voting, while Mutombo finished tied in third place in Defensive Player of the Year voting.

-However, the Sixers lost in the Eastern Conference First Round of the playoffs to the Boston Celtics in five games.
-Following the season, Mutombo was traded to the New Jersey Nets, while Harpring signed as a free agent with the Utah Jazz, rookie guard Speedy Claxton was traded to the San Antonio Spurs, Cummings was released to free agency, and McKey retired.
+However, the 76ers lost in the Eastern Conference First Round of the 2002 NBA playoffs to the Boston Celtics in five games.
+Following the season, Mutombo was traded to the New Jersey Nets, while Harpring signed as a free agent with the Utah Jazz, rookie guard Speedy Claxton was traded to the San Antonio Spurs, Blount and Cummings were both released to free agency, and McKey retired.